About Us

 statet@montclair.edu

-Dr. Talida State is an Assistant Professor in the Department of Secondary and Special Education, College of Education and Human Sciences (COEHS), at Montclair State University.
+Dr. Talida State is an Assistant Professor in the Department of Secondary and Special Education, College for Education and Engaged Learning, at Montclair State University.
 She is a Board Certified Behavior Analyst.
 She serves as Faculty Liaison for the Clinic for Evidence-Based Practices in School.

 Her scholarly interests are focused primarily on improving the social, emotional and educational outcomes for students with emotional and behavioral disorders.
 Dr. State is a member of premier professional organizations such as Council for Exceptional Children and Association for Positive Behavior Supports.
 Also, she serves on the board of editors for the Journal of Positive Behavior Interventions and Journal of Behavioral Education.